NVIDIA/TensorRT/tools/Polygraphy/examples/cli/surgeon/01_isolating_subgraphs/README.md

 inference to determine the shapes and data types of intermediate tensors.

-In cases where ONNX shape inference cannot determine shapes, Polygraphy will run inference on the model using ONNX Runtime with synthetic input data You can control the shape of this input data using the `--model-inputs` argument and the contents using the `Data Loader` options.
+In cases where ONNX shape inference cannot determine shapes, Polygraphy will run inference on the model using ONNX-Runtime with synthetic input data You can control the shape of this input data using the `--model-inputs` argument and the contents using the `Data Loader` options.